lynnfaraday/aresmush.com/tutorials/code/troubleshooting.md

 This means your welcome messages are configured to use a group that doesn't exist.
 Probably you changed your groups from the default (position/faction) and just need to update the messages in [idle config](https://aresmush.com/tutorials/config/idle.html#roster_welcome_msg) and [chargen config](https://aresmush.com/tutorials/config/chargen.html#messages).

+### Error Using Includes

+When using includes, sometimes your wiki page will say: There was a problem including (some include page).
+Make sure the page exists and all required variables are set.

+Mostly this is the result of a missing variable.
+The error message will hopefully give you a tip as to what variable is missing.

+Sometimes you get this strange error: Error loading include (some include page) : malformed format string - %;

+That means there's a stray "%" somewhere in your include page.
+You need to make all raw %'s into %% so they are formatted appropriately.

 ## Web Portal Warnings

 When you deploy the web portal, you may see any or all of the following warnings that you can safely ignore.